sgalikeeva/Amazon_Vine_Analysis/README.md

 The purpose of this analysis is to analyze a dataset, perform the ETL process and then determine if there is any bias in the dataset.

 ## Results
 I chose the jewelry dataset from the Amazon Vine program.
 I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-The using PySpark, I analyzed the data determine if there is any bias toward favorable reviews from Vine members in the dataset.
+Then using PySpark, I analyzed the data determine if there is any bias toward favorable reviews from Vine members in the dataset.

 #### How many Vine reviews and non-Vine reviews were there?
 There were 20 Vine reviews and 7067 non-Vine reviews.